It can also be a beautiful thing when it works—a win–win–win for all parties!

 13. THANK PEOPLE AFTERWARD FOR GOING THROUGH YOUR AFFILIATE LINKS.

-If possible, if the tracking system from the company you’re an affiliate with should reveal the name and/or email of people who purchase through your link.
-If so, you should definitely follow up with those people and thank them.
+If the company you’re an affiliate with is able to provide you with the name and/or email of people who purchase through your link, you should definitely follow up with those people and thank them.
 Maybe give them a surprise bonus if you want to, something you didn’t mention they’d get in the first place.
 This will help make them want to make a purchase through one of your affiliate links again in the future.

 Stuck for ways to promote your affiliate products?
 Here are 10 promo strategies you may not have considered.